The

 Exo-Psychology

 Timothy Leary posed the issue in terms of "game" consciousness and "reality tunnels."
 These terms refer to habits of mind, conditioned conventions.
-Post-Wittgensteinian philosophers, those who advocate "the linguistic turn" in contemporary philosophy, have made the same discovery.
+Post-Wittgensteinian philosophers, those aligned with "the linguistic turn" in recent philosophy, have made the same discovery.
 Humans navigate by conceptual "frames" imposed on consciousness by the local culture.
-All values and beliefs ("vocabularies") are cultural artifacts to the Wittgensteinian-Heideggerian way of thinking.
+All values and beliefs ("vocabularies") are cultural artifacts.
 Not only is it the rare person who can adopt values and beliefs outside those of his or her culture, but it is the rare person who can even articulate such a possibility.
 In the extreme form of this model, the social construct extends to include an individual's own identity.
-"Self" itself is a social construct, in certain veins of postmodern philosophy.
+"Self" itself is a social construct, down certain avenues of postmodern philosophy.
 This discovery would seem to complete science’s project to usurp religion.
-It would seem finally to do away with any lingering notions of an individual soul.
-The nexus of subjectivity that we each experience ourselves to be is a psychological artifact built up layer upon layer by environmental conditioning.
-This model of psychological development implies that if a lifetime's cumulative conditioning could be suspended, say, chemically, the result would be coma, a cessation of consciousness.
+It would seem finally to do away with any lingering notions of individual soul.
+The nexus of subjectivity that each person experiences him- or herself to be is a psychological artifact that environmental conditioning constructs, layer upon layer.
+This model of psychological development implies that if a lifetime's cumulative conditioning could be suspended, say, chemically, then consciousness would cease.

-Leary and his kindred understood well enough that each person's "reality tunnel" is a social construct.
+Leary and his circle understood well enough that each person's "reality tunnel" is a social construct.
 But the suspension of conditioned reality does not snuff consciousness; it liberates consciousness, retrieves the natural, unconditioned state.
 The psychedelic state is non-game; it suspends conditioned habits, cultural and conceptual "frames".
 Psychedelic drugs connect consciousness to the unconscious; they make the unconscious conscious.
-They promote "out of the box" experience, liberating experience from socially conditioned templates.
+They promote "out of the box" experience, freeing experience from social expectation.
 Leary used the term "neurological relativism" to underscore the notion that each brain manufactures a unique reality for its bearer.
-Leary located the reality-generating agency in the brain (hardware), rather than in the vocabulary, rituals, and artifacts (software) of the culture.
+He located the reality-generating agency in the brain (hardware), rather than in the vocabulary, rituals, and artifacts (software) of the culture.
 In the psychedelic view, the individuals of a society share much common cultural input, but each remains relative to all others because each bears a unique brain.
-As Leary understood and asserted, no matter how dense, intense, or insistent the cultural conditioning to which it is subjected, the brain remains the arbiter of reality.
+As Leary asserted, no matter how insistent the cultural conditioning to which it is subjected, the brain, skillfully or clumsily, remains the arbiter of reality.

 The psychedelic